+What is SC, DM, DDS?
+[Spell them out)

+Fig #.
+Detailed components (top) inside the Nanonis OC-4 unit for performing SPM frequency modulation.

 The FPGA Card

 The FPGA is the acronym for the Field-Programmable Gate Array.
 It means exactly what the name implies.
-It is an arrangement of digital gates (NAND’s, NOR’s) that can be rearranged (programmed) by applying electric fields.
-Which means that you create circuits without physically changing the circuit.
-This provides a flexible environment for creating circuits to perform tasks that would take too much time for a PC to perform.
-As an example, consider the latency time of a normal PC running Windows.
-It is about 2 ms. And it is not clocked, which means that it will not perform any given operation within a time frame set by a clock.
+It is an arrangement of digital gates (NAND’s, NOR’s) that can be rearranged (programmed) by applying electric fields, which means that you create circuits without physically changing the circuit. (?
+Expression no clear] This provides a flexible environment for creating circuits to perform tasks that would take too much time for a PC to perform.
+As an example, consider the latency time of a normal PC running Windows, which is about 2 ms. And it is not clocked, which means that it will not perform any given operation within a time frame set by a clock [explain this better; no clear].
 It will read a measurement as soon as it can (because it performs several actions in the background) and has a list of priorities.
-This is not a situation you want to have when trying to control the distance between two surfaces (tip and sample) that are a few nanometers away from each other.
-In constrast, the FPGA can make operations as fast as 45 nanoseconds periods.
+This is not a situation you want to have when trying to control in real time the distance between a tip and sample that are a few nanometers away from each other.
+In contrast, the FPGA can make operations as fast as every 45 nanoseconds period.
 In reality the time it takes to react to an input signal is limited by the time it takes an Analog to Digital converter (ADC) to convert the analog signal to a digital signal and vice versa.
-With 750 kSamples/second at the input and 1 Msamples/second at the output, the current time for the PCIe-7852 card is 1.33+1=2.33 μseconds, which is appropriate for the purpose of controlling the tip-sample-distance.
+With a rate of 750 kSamples/second at the input and 1 Msamples/second at the output, the current time for the PCIe-7852 card is 1.33+1=2.33 μseconds [how do you get this number?], which is appropriate for the purpose of controlling the tip-sample-distance.

 The FPGA card is programmed with Labview.
-The way the GUI works is explained in PART 3.
+The way the GUI works is explained in PART 3 of this manual.
 Here we will explain how the card performs its tasks.

 The FPGA breakout box.

-The FPGA breakout box is connected to the actual FPGA, which is located inside the PC, through a special NI cable.
-The purpose of this box is to provide easy communication connectors between the FPGA card and the external world.
+The FPGA breakout box is connected to the actual FPGA, which is located inside the PC through a special National Instruments (NI) cable.
+The purpose of this box is to provide easy communication between the FPGA card and the external world.
 It has analog inputs and outputs (I/O), and some digital I/O’s as well.

 In essence this breakout box is the front panel of the FPGA and the core of the system.
-All of the measuring and error signals converge here and all of the command signals (the signals that drive the motion of the piezostages) are delivered from here.
-The reason is that the FPGA contains the software that calculates the PID alghorithm, processes the data that forms the images, curves, calculates the signals from the sensors for easy reading, etc. The most time intensive calculations are performed in the actual card, while the Graphic user interfece (GUI) is run on the PC’s processor.
+All of the measurements and error signals converge here and all of the command signals (the signals that drive the motion of the piezostages) are delivered from this breakout box.
+The reason is that the FPGA contains the software that calculates the PID alghorithm, processes the data that forms the images and traces, calculates the signals from the sensors for easy reading, etc. The most time intensive calculations are performed in the actual card, while the Graphic user interfece (GUI) is run on the PC’s processor.